databricks/spark-redshift/README.md

       (`ACCESSKEY`, `SECRETKEY`).

       Due to [Hadoop limitations](https://issues.apache.org/jira/browse/HADOOP-3733), this
-      approach will not work for secret keys which contain forward slash (`/`) characters.
+      approach will not work for secret keys which contain forward slash (`/`) characters, even if those characters are urlencoded.

 - **Redshift to S3**: Redshift also connects to S3 during `COPY` and `UNLOAD` queries.
 There are three methods of authenticating this connection: